benchmark-urbanism/cityseer-api/docs/util/plot.md

 <FuncElement name="colour" type="str, list, tuple, np.ndarray">

 Node colour or colours.
-When passing a list of colours, the number of colours should match the order and number of nodes in the graph.
+When passing a list of colours, the number of colours should match the order and number of nodes in the MultiGraph.
 The colours are passed to the underlying [`draw_networkx`](https://networkx.github.io/documentation/networkx-1.10/reference/generated/networkx.drawing.nx_pylab.draw_networkx.html#draw-networkx) method and should be formatted accordingly.

 </FuncElement>